 Asian elephants face almost certain extinction in almost every place they exist in the modern world.
-Only about 30,000 Asian elephants remain in the wild, scattered across fragmented habitats in 13 Asian countries.
+Only 30,000 to 50,000 Asian elephants remain in the wild, scattered across fragmented habitats in 13 Asian countries.

 Elephant habitats have been severely reduced by human development.
 The greatest threat to Asian elephants may be habitat loss and, inevitably, resulting conflicts with farmers and plantation owners.
 Although not without precipitating human casualties, elephants always lose this struggle for survival, and are shot, poisoned, run over by trains and trucks, or simply starved to death.